KelseySteele/P6-Feed-Reader/README.md

 After my code was reviewed, it was pointed out that the feed container always has an object defined, but it doesn’t necessarily mean that the object contains anything.

 In order to fix this, I kept in mind that the “entry” element, within the feed class would only exist within the feed class.
 So, I ran a test that expected the element with the class name of “entry” to be defined.
 I also created a test that expected the length of the html content of the “entry” class to be greater than 0.
 I deleted the “feedContainer” variable and replaced it with a variable called “entry”, which is equal to “$('.entry')”.

+After a second revision, I ended up replacing the "entry" variable with "entries", which is now equal to "$('.feed .entry')".
+I also added the expectation that these entries' length would be four, since there are four entries within the feed container.

 ### Test that the content changes with each new feed.
 The final test suite was called “New Feed Selection” and its purpose was to test that the feed did indeed load new content when another feed was clicked.